Can I let you in on a little secret? It’s something meaningful and I’d like to share it with you.

 Last Monday was no different.
 The lesions lodged inside my brain may never leave, and I could be the one sitting in that very wheelchair in 15 years time, but on the other hand, I may stay mobile for the rest of my life and never have the steep decline in health as in people with progressive MS.

 I therefore owe it to myself to look after myself, to do the best I can for people in my environment and to try and keep my relapsing/remitting MS as stable as possible.
 Not a mean feat, that much I can tell you because with an immune system out of whack, it’s easier than easy to see symptoms return or worsen.
 So I eat and live healthy, be as happy as life will let me be and take care of others as well as myself.
+Raising awareness is an end result of all this: do well for others with MS, as they might be waging a bigger war than I am.

 I saw young girls in the neurology clinic on Monday, teens waiting to grow up fast, hoping for love and money, for health and fun times.
-I saw their worried parents looking at them, wondering if their girl will be condemned to a life of medication and physical pain.
+I saw their worried parents looking at them, wondering if their girls will be condemned to a life of medication and physical pain.
 Too young to be diagnosed, too old not to understand what is happening to them.

 Acceptance seems easier when you’re young, so for them and their family, I hope they will find meaning in the circus that is their diagnosis.
 For people a bit older than this, you will find a way of living that will suit you.
 Stumble and fall, but always get back up, for yourself and for others.